-(b) Judicial Resolution of Discovery Disputes.

-- (1) Except motions during trial or where the court orders that certain or all non-dispositive motions shall be made orally, any motions involving a contested issue of law shall be supported by a recitation of legal authority incorporated into the motion.
+- (a) Informal Resolution of Discovery Disputes.
+Parties and the court are encouraged to resolve discovery disputes as informally as possible, including recorded phone conferences without written motions. - (b) Judicial Resolution of Discovery Disputes. - (1) Motions; When Required; Time for Serving and Filing; Length. - (A) Except motions during trial or where the court orders that certain or all non-dispositive motions shall be made orally, any motions involving a contested issue of law shall be supported by a recitation of legal authority incorporated into the motion.
 Unless the court orders otherwise, motions and responses are limited to five (5) pages at least 12-size font, not including the case caption, signature block, certificate of service, and attachments.
-All motions and responses shall be double-spaced, except for footnotes and quotes. - (2) Except as provided otherwise by the court in these CRJP, the responding party shall have 7 days after the filing of the motion or such lesser or greater time as the court may allow in which to file a response.
-No reply may be filed unless authorized by the court.
+All motions and responses shall be double-spaced, except for footnotes and quotes. - (B) Except as provided otherwise in these CRJP, the responding party shall have 7 days after the filing of the motion or such lesser or greater time as the court may allow in which to file a response.

-Rule 2124.
+Rule 18.
 Failure to Make Disclosure or Cooperate in Discovery; Sanctions.

-- (a) Motion for Order Compelling Disclosure or Discovery.
-A party, upon reasonable notice to other parties and all persons affected thereby, may apply for an order compelling disclosure or discovery and imposing sanctions as follows: - Appropriate Court.
+- (c) Motion for Order Compelling Disclosure or Discovery.
+A party, upon reasonable notice to other parties and all persons affected thereby, may apply for an order compelling disclosure or discovery and imposing sanctions as follows: - (1) Appropriate Court.
 An application for an order to a party or to a person who is not a party shall be made to the court in which the action is pending. - (2) Motion.
 (A) If a party fails to make a disclosure required by these rules, any other party may move to compel disclosure and for appropriate sanctions.
 The motion shall be accompanied by a certification that the movant in good faith has conferred or attempted to confer with the party not making the disclosure in an effort to secure the disclosure without court action. - (B) If a deponent fails to answer a formal request for discovery as permitted by these rules, the discovering party may move for an order for a response.
 The motion shall be accompanied by a certification that the moving party in good faith has conferred or attempted to confer with the person or party failing to make the discovery in an effort to secure the information or material without court action.
-When taking a deposition on oral examination, the proponent of the question shall attempt to reach the court telephonically to attempt to resolve the issue before adjourning the deposition amay complete or adjourn the examination before applying for an order. - (3) Evasive or Incomplete Disclosure, Answer, or Response.
+When taking a deposition on oral examination, the proponent of the question may complete or adjourn the examination before applying for an order. - (3) Evasive or Incomplete Disclosure, Answer, or Response.
 For purposes of this subsection an evasive or incomplete disclosure, answer, or response shall be deemed a failure to disclose, answer, or respond. - (4) Expenses and Sanctions.
 (A) If a motion is granted or if the disclosure or requested discovery is provided after the motion was filed, the court may, after reasonable notice and an opportunity to be heard, if requested, require the party or deponent whose conduct necessitated the motion or the party or attorney advising such conduct or both of them to pay to the moving party the reasonable expenses incurred in making the motion, including attorney fees, unless the court finds that the motion was filed without the movant's first making a good faith effort to obtain the disclosure or discovery without court action, or that the opposing party's nondisclosure, response, or objection was substantially justified or that other circumstances make an award of expenses manifestly unjust.